-In Alabama, students may select a hybrid of online and on-campus classes, or instead enroll in a fully online degree program available through the Alabama Community College System (ACSS), or through public or private institutions around the state.
+In Alabama, students may select a hybrid of online and on-campus classes, or instead enroll in a fully online degree program available through the Alabama Community College System (ACCS), or through public or private institutions around the state.

 Scholarships and Financial Aid in Alabama

 The first step to securing financial assistance for any Alabama college is filling out the Free Application for Federal Student Aid (FAFSA).
 This will give you access to federal, state and even private funds.

 When filling out the FAFSA, you will enter financial information for yourself as well as your parents (unless you’re considered “Independent” according to these questions), which will help determine how much need-based aid is offered to you.